geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/engine.rst

-.. _engine:
+.. _engine-0.9.0:

 Akka Execution Engine
 =====================

-The Akka execution engine is what takes :ref:`Operations <Ops>` and :ref:`DataSources`, executes them, and returns their computed values.
+The Akka execution engine is what takes :ref:`Operations <Ops-0.9.0>` and :ref:`DataSources-0.9.0`, executes them, and returns their computed values.
 There is no type ``Engine``, the phrase Akka Execution Engine simply refers to the process of how DataSources and Operations are executed.
 Creating DataSources and Operations only describes the work that should be done; that work is not done until it is executed against the engine.
-The interface for executing DataSources or Operations against the engine is to run it through the :ref:`Server` instance.
+The interface for executing DataSources or Operations against the engine is to run it through the :ref:`Server-0.9.0` instance.

-.. _Server:
+.. _Server-0.9.0:

 Server
 ------

 The Server is the interface into the execution engine.
 It is what contains the Akka Actor system.
-The Server also contains the :ref:`catalog <Catalog>` that contains the data accessible to GeoTrellis by LayerId.
+The Server also contains the :ref:`catalog <catalog-0.9.0>` that contains the data accessible to GeoTrellis by LayerId.
 There should only be one server per instance of an application using GeoTrellis.
 There is a default system in ``geotrellis.GeoTrellis`` that is configured based on your ``application.conf``; this system is also imported as an implicit value when importing ``geotrellis._``.
 This provides a convenience for running DataSources: the ``.run`` and ``.get`` methods on DataSource take an implicit ``Server`` parameter that it executes itself through.
 So these two code blocks are equivalent:

 .. includecode:: code/EngineExamples.scala
    :snippet: implicit-server-ds